-1 Earnings are the straight-time hourly wages or salaries 1 Earnings are the straight-time hourly wages or salaries paid to employees.
+1 Earnings are the straight-time hourly wages or salaries Learnings are the straight-time hourly wages of salanes paid to employees.
 They include incentive pay, cost-of-living adjustments, hazard pay, and on-call pay.
 Excluded are premium pay for overtime, vacations, holidays, nonproduction bonuses, and tips.
 The mean is computed by totaling the pay of all workers and dividing by the number of workers, weighted by hours.
 The 10th, 25th, 50th, 75th and 90th percentiles designate position in the earnings distribution.
-At the 50th percentile, the median, half of the workers receive the same as or more than the rate shown, and half receive the same as or less than the rate shown.
+At the 50th percentile the median belf of the workers receive the servers. percentile, the median, half of the workers receive the same as or more than the rate shown, and half receive the same as or less than the rate shown.
 At the 25th percentile, one-fourth of the workers earn the same as or less than the rate shown.
-At the 25th percentile, one-fourth of the workers earn the same as or less than the rate shown. the workers earn the same as or less than the rate shown.
 At the 75th percentile, one-fourth earn the same as or more than the rate shown.
 The 10th and 90th percentiles follow the same logic.